miguelt1/company-listing/README.md

 - **services** - Create a instance of API
 - **utilities** - Contains helper and utility functions for the application

+**ESLint**

+The project is enabled with ESLint and a production version of application can be made only if all the files pass the ESLint test.

+The reason for choosing ESLint is, it enforces a common rule across the team.
+Developers working on this project will be forced to have uniform code styling.
+This helps in maintaining the project in long run.

+ - ESLint configurations are maintained in the .eslintrc file in the root directory
+ - The project uses babel as its parser for JS files and ES6 is enforced for all JS files
+ - The project extends the ESLint rules from [**AirBnB**](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb).
+AirBnB is a famous and widely used standard across front-end projects.

 ## Responsiveness